 An alternative travel guide with the funniest people on the planet.
+This is Tourist Podcast.

 Join me Vic Elizabeth Turnbull, alongside your favourite comedians and well-known faces on the Tourist Podcast, as we explores the UK’s most loved places, best kept secrets, backstreet dives and some unlikely destinations.

 Each episode, a new comedy guest gives a no-holds barred tour of a place that they’ve always wanted go, but have never been before.